Nathan K. Micatka

 TwitterLinkEmailLink

 Welcome!
 I am a PhD Candidate in political science at the University of Iowa.
 I study public policy, poverty, and political behavior in the United States, with an emphasis on social policy and welfare.
-My research examines how public policies impact the lives of economically marginalized individuals and shape their political behaviors and attitudes.
+My research examines how public policies affect individuals experiencing socioeconomic hardships and shape their political behaviors and attitudes.
 I am interested in uncovering the systemic barriers, particularly those related to policy design and implementation, that perpetuate political inequality.
 Additionally, I explore the long-term political consequences of social policies by focusing on how they impact civic engagement and political attitudes over time.

 In my dissertation, I bridge scholarship on policy feedback and political socialization to better understand the long-term effects of government policies on individuals and their political behaviors and attitudes.
 Focusing on adolescence, I study how people's experiences with government policy programs, such as TANF and SNAP, during youth impact their political orientations and political behaviors in adulthood.
 This research is supported by a Doctoral Dissertation Research Improvement Grant (DDRIG) through the American Political Science Association/National Science Foundation.